 Please see the Visits for schools, colleges and universities page of the website for more information.

-overseas education institutions
+Visits from overseas education institutions

 Education institutions from overseas, organisers of summer schools arranged on a commercial basis between education organisations, English as a Foreign Language groups, and third parties who profit from organising education groups, can book an official guided tour of the court.

 Please see the Visits from overseas education institutions page of the website for more information.

 Please see the Debate days page of this website for more information.

 Europe House, the UK offices of the European Parliament and European Commission, is less than ten minutes' walk from the Court (in Smith Square).

 The team there offer 90-minute educational sessions designed to enhance students' learning about Europe, the European Parliament and the relationship between the UK and the EU.
 The politically neutral educational sessions are suitable for Key Stages 3-5, and are offered on selected days of the week, free of charge.

 A class visit to Europe House complements a visit to the UK Supreme Court by offering students an insight into some of the institutions which make decisions affecting their lives and their society, and is particularly effective if organised alongside a visit to the Houses of Parliament.

 For more details and booking information, please visit the Europe House website.

 The iconic Royal Courts of Justice on the Strand, houses both the Court of Appeal and the High Court.
 National Justice Museum Education deliver interactive learning activities in the courtrooms providing memorable educational experiences.
 This historic and professional environment is ideal for hands-on learning about the law, how to live within it and careers within the Justice System.